14 Day Antarctic Peninsula and Crossing The Circle with Quark Expeditions on Valentine’s Day

 This and most trips to Antarctica cross the Drake Passage, one of the roughest and most dramatic sea crossings in the world with waves that can be as high as 13 meters.
 Unless you book one of the fly-in and fly-out expeditions, the Drake Passage is unavoidable and takes up to 4 days out of your Antarctica cruising (2 there, and 2 back).

 Every crossing is different and you may enjoy quiet seas, or see the full force of nature, and have to retire to your cabin to lay in bed and wait for it to pass.
 Either way, crossing the Drake is safe and Quark Expeditions has never had any incident.
 For the more adventurous, nothing beats seeing the massive waves hit the ship.
 And if you are lucky, you may see the Drake Lake, when waters a quiet and there is nothing to worry about.

 Either way, we recommend being prepared and talking to your doctor before the trip to take the necessary precautions and seasickness medication.
 For more details, read this.

-It is the guest’s responsibility to ensure they have adequate travel insurance to over them for the eventuality of no travel related to border closures, government regulation changes, etc. Please read our Terms and conditions here.
+It is the guest’s responsibility to ensure they have adequate travel insurance to cover them for the eventuality of no travel related to border closures, government regulation changes, etc.

-Quark’s cancellation policy applies to all Antarctica bookings – make sure to consult the cancellation policy for the 2022 / 2023 season.
+Quark’s cancellation policy applies to all Antarctica bookings – make sure to consult the cancellation policy.
 As a summary:

 1. Any cancellations made outside of 180 days or more prior to the departure date is subject to $1250 per person administrative fee.